Hybrid rice: History

 Hybridization has long been used for breeding new rice varieties, such as IR8.
 The use of heterosis in first-generation hybrid (F1) seeds is well known, but in those cases the F1 seeds are only produced in small quantity.
 The first academic paper on the application of heterosis to rice production was published in 1926, but its application in rice production was limited because of the self-pollinating nature of rice.
 In 1974, Chinese scientists successfully transferred the male sterility gene from wild rice to create the cytoplasmic male sterility (CMS) genetic line and hybrid combination.
 This is the first time the F1 hybrid seeds were used for large-scale planting.
 The first generation of hybrid rice varieties were three-line hybrids and produced yields that were about 15 to 20 percent greater than those of improved or high-yielding varieties of the same growth duration.

 Chinese scientist Yuan Longping (1929–2021), renowned as the "Father of Hybrid Rice", is one of the most famous researchers on hybrid rice.
 In the 1960s, he made his seminal discovery of the genetic basis of heterosis in rice.
 This was a unique discovery because it had been previously thought that heterosis was not possible for self-pollinating crops such as rice.

 Another Chinese agronomist, Li Zhengyou, developed the Dian-type hybrid rice, and was a pioneer in the research of high-altitude hybrid rice.
 He published the book Dian-type Hybrid Rice (滇型杂交水稻).

 In China, hybrid rice is estimated to be planted on more than 50% of rice-growing fields and it is credited with helping the country increase its annual rice yields, which are among the highest in Asia.
 Hybrid rice is also grown in many other important rice-producing countries including Indonesia, Vietnam, Myanmar, Bangladesh, India, Sri Lanka, the Philippines, Brazil and United States.
 A 2010 study published by the International Rice Research Institute (IRRI), reports that the profitability of hybrid rice in three Indian states varied from being equally profitable as other rice to 34% more profitable.
-However, in Myanmar, thousands of farmers have become landless and left in destitute after four consecutive years of poor harvests.
-Chinese hybrid rice investors have taken over formerly ethnic-minority-owned land and simultaneously stoking anti-Chinese sentiment in Myanmar's remote northern Shan State.

 Outside of China, other institutes are also researching hybrid rice, including the IRRI, which also coordinates the Hybrid Rice Development Consortium.

 In 2014, during an ethnographic study of surface water management, American researcher Joy D'Angelo discovered a problem with growing the hybrid on terraces: The hybrid is actually so water-efficient that it can put the local mountain aquifer recharge cycle at risk, and cause certain paddies to crumble.